Health Literacy Design Principles – Spacing and Image Selection

 We will explore spacing and imagery using a one-page hypothetical patient-centric piece specifically focused on a diabetes management initiative.
 The goal is to present what can be a complicated topic (diabetes management) in an attractive and reinforced way so that it enables the reader to change behaviors and engage in their healthcare challenge.
 Using the hypothetical diabetes example, “Managing Type 2 Diabetes— What you can do at home”, the utilization and goal of health literacy design principles are to assist the reader by helping them understand what kind of health habits improve health outcomes and how to incorporate them into their daily lifestyle.

-Before we break down the essence of the spacing and use of imagery, let us revisit the definition of health literacy.
+Before we break down the essence of the spacing and use of imagery, let us revisit one key component of designing for health literacy.

 Health literacy is the degree to which individuals have the capacity to obtain, process, and understand basic health information and services needed to make appropriate health decisions.

-While at first glance, there may not be any noticeable flags of concern in example (A), the spacing and selection of imagery are NOT of health literacy value.
-Example (B), on the other hand, presents the information for the patient utilizing both appropriate spacing and imagery selection to assist them in understanding the content that is being read and to contribute to changing behaviors.
+While at first glance, there may not be any noticeable flags of concern in example A (Left/Top), the spacing and selection of imagery are NOT of health literacy value.
+Example B (Right/Bottom), on the other hand, presents the information for the patient utilizing both appropriate spacing and imagery selection to assist them in understanding the content that is being read and to contribute to changing behaviors.

 Utilizing the health literacy guidelines for spacing and imagery selection, example (B) illustrates the correct patient-centric approach and design approach necessary to lean towards a health literate design solution.